 - A salary account can also be used to transfer funds to other accounts.

 A zero balance savings account is a type of account that does not require the account holder to maintain a minimum balance.
-With this type of account, the account holder is able to withdraw money at any time, even if it leaves the account empty.
+With this type of account, the account holder can withdraw money at any time, even if it leaves the account empty.

 Features of Zero Balance Savings Account